 Sarah Schoenmaekers (S.L.T.)

-Sarah Schoenmaekers is assistant professor of European law at Maastricht University and endowed professor of EU law, more specifically with regard to 'the culturally corrected market economy' at the Open University.
-She is the director of the master programmes at Maastricht University.
+Sarah Schoenmaekers is associate professor of European law at Maastricht University and endowed professor of EU law, more specifically with regard to 'the culturally corrected market economy' at the Open University.
+At Maastricht University she is the director of the master programmes of the faculty of law.

 Please click on 'expertise', 'professional career history', 'research' and 'education' for more information.

 Sarah Schoenmaekers is specialized in European public procurement law and free movement law (especially diploma recognition) and is particularly interested in European competition law and the relationship between law and culture. .Her chair at the Open University focusses on the 'Culturally corrected market economy'.